open5e/open5e/source/monsters/tome-of-beasts/Y/ychen-bannog.rst

 **Stomp.** *Melee Weapon Attack:* +13 to hit, reach 10 ft., one target. *Hit:* 31 (4d10 + 9) bludgeoning damage.
-If the target is a creature, it must succeed on a DC 21 Strength saving throw or be knocked prone.
+If the target is a creature, it must succeed on a DC 21 Strength saving throw or be knocked :ref:`srd:prone`.

 **Destroying Bellow (Recharge 5-6).** The ychen bannog delivers a fearsome bellow that can be heard up to ten miles away.
 Structures and unattended objects in a 60-foot cone take 55 (10d10) thunder damage.
-Creatures in the cone take 27 (5d10) thunder damage and are deafened for 1 hour, or take half damage and aren’t deafened with a successful DC
+Creatures in the cone take 27 (5d10) thunder damage and are :ref:`srd:deafened` for 1 hour, or take half damage and aren’t deafened with a successful DC
 18 Constitution
 saving throw.